farisachugthai/ipython/docs/source/development/pycompat.rst

 Writing code for Python 2 and 3
 ===============================

+.. commented out because the makefile gets it now
-.. module:: IPython.utils.py3compat
+.. .. module:: IPython.utils.py3compat
-   :synopsis: Python 2 & 3 compatibility helpers
+   .. :synopsis: Python 2 & 3 compatibility helpers

 IPython 6 requires Python 3, so our compatibility module